Books with Wheels

 The library hosts programs for job seekers including resume building and interview skills, as well as provides access to print and online resources.
 More info

 English for Speakers of Other Languages

 An English for Speakers of Other Languages course is offered by Questar III BOCES here in the library.
 For Summer 2016, classes begin on Wednesday, July 13 and are held Monday and Wednesday mornings from 9:00-12:00.
 Contact Questar III BOCES at (518) 273-2264 ext.
 7051 or email firstname.lastname@example.org for more information or to register for the course.
-More resources on our Employment and Education page.
+More resources on our English for New Learners page.

 Various museum passes are available to check out, up to 3 days, to nearby museums.
 Passes are available on a first-come, first-serve basis and non-requestable.
 Available to East Greenbush/Schodack residents and current Friends of the East Greenbush Library only.
 More info